Managing False Positives

 Service Accounts and Automation

-- Backup agents accessing multiple systems
+| Backup agents | Access multiple systems |

-- CI/CD pipelines deploying to production servers
+| CI/CD pipelines | Deployment to production |

 Development and Testing Activities

-- Security research VMs running malware samples
+| Security research VMs | Running malware samples |

-- Load testing tools simulating attacks
+| Load testing tools | Simulated attacks |

 Authentication Patterns

-Reducing False Positives: Step-by-Step
+Reducing False Positives

 Step 1: Identify the Pattern

-- User Account: Specific service account or user involved?
+| User Account | Specific service account involved? |

-- Process Name: Legitimate application causing alerts?
+| Process Name | Legitimate application causing alerts? |

 Step 2: Verify Legitimacy